JosephCottam/PythonVIS2014/README.md

 Notes
 -----

-*All materials will be available afterwards on github at: http://github.com/JosephCottam/PythonVIS2014*
+*All materials (except for the VM) will be available afterwards on github at: http://github.com/JosephCottam/PythonVIS2014*

+Contact Jon Woodring (woodring-at-lanl-dot-gov) if you would like a copy of the VM.